geusebi/dom_query/README.md

-# css_selector
+# Pydom query

-CSS selector syntax for python minidom and DOM implementations
+CSS selector syntax for python minidom and DOM implementations.

+*Untested and still unfinished*